cb-ci/ci-hahs/test/README.md

 tests whether we can access the API and trigger a Job.
 * Each build is always running on the same replica
-* If agents are used, they will be reconnected to another replica
-* If the current replicate gets interrupted the build resumes on the next replica
+* If the current replicate gets interrupted the build resumes on the next replica.
+If agents are used, they will be reconnected to another replica, in case the replica het interrupted or deleted

 # Run with Time logging

-To enable time logging we need to add the follwing to the end of the script calls
+To enable time logging we need to add the following to the end of the script calls
 >  |while IFS= read -r line; do printf '%s %s\n' "$(date)" "$line"; done |tee logger.log"

 For example